 \section{Summary}

-To summarize, STCF will be an ideal facility to study charm physics using the unique pair production of the charmed hadrons near threshold.
-In particular, the charm mixing and CP-violating parameters, as well as the strong phase of the neutral $D$ mesons, can be precisely determined utilizing the quantum correlation of the $D^0\bar D^0$ pair system.
-With 1~ab$^{-1}$ data at 4.009 GeV, it is expected that the measurement sensitivities of the mixing parameters ($x$, $y$) will reach a level of 0.05\%, and those of $|q/p|$ and $\arg(q/p)$ will be 1.7\% and $1.3^\circ$, respectively. $D$ strong-phase measurement at STCF will be necessary to constrain the uncertainty of the CP-violating phase $\gamma$ being less than 0.1$^\circ$ and allow detailed comparisons of the $\gamma$ results from different analysis channels in the future LHCb upgrade II.
-These measurements are complementary to those studies at LHCb and Belle II, and provide crucial information to understand the mechanism of CP violation.
-In addition, the leptonic decays of the charmed mesons and baryons will be systematically explored in world-best precisions, which serves for overconstraint of the CKM matrix, clean probe of the dynamics of strong force, stringent test of LFU and search for new physics.
+In conclusion, the STCF will be an ideal facility for investigating charm physics through the unique pair production of charmed hadrons near the threshold.
+Specifically, it will enable the precise determination of charm mixing and CP-violating parameters, as well as the strong phase of neutral $D$ mesons, by utilizing the quantum correlations of the $D^0\bar{D}^0$ pair system.
+With approximately 5 ab$^{-1}$ of data at 4.030 GeV, the expected sensitivity of the mixing parameters ($x$, $y$) is projected to reach an impressive 0.02\%, whereas those for $|q/p|$ and $\arg(q/p)$ are expected to be 1.5\% and $1.2^\circ$, respectively.
+Additionally, the $D$ strong-phase measurements at the STCF will be critical for reducing the uncertainty of the CP-violating phase $\gamma$ to below 0.1$^\circ$, enabling detailed comparisons of $\gamma$ results from different analysis channels in the future LHCb upgrade II.
+These measurements will complement studies at the LHCb and Belle II, providing vital insights into the mechanism of CP violations.
+Furthermore, the leptonic decay of charmed mesons and baryons will be explored with state-of-the-art precision, offering stringent constraints on the CKM matrix, clean probes for strong-force dynamics, rigorous LFU tests, and potential pathways to new physics discoveries.

-Furthermore, in the energy region above the charmed baryon threshold, studies of production and decay properties of the (excited) charmed baryons can be extensively carried out, which are still lacking of experimental data.
-The absolute measurements of the semi-leptonic and nonleptonic decays of the $\Lambda_c^+$, $\Xi_c^{+,0}$ and $\Omega_c^0$ baryons will be significantly improved at STCF.
-Priority will be ascribed to the decay asymmetries $\alpha$ in various charm baryon decays, which can be further used to search for CP violation effects, and the absolute branching fractions of $\Omega_c^0$ decays.
-Moreover, measurements of and searches for rare- and forbidden decays of charmed hadrons with up to two orders-of-magnitude improvements in sensitivity could be realized as part of a search for new physics.
+In the energy region above the charmed baryon threshold, the STCF will facilitate extensive studies on the production and decay properties of (excited) charmed baryons, which still lack comprehensive experimental data.
+The absolute measurements of the semileptonic and nonleptonic decays of the $\Lambda_c^+$, $\Xi_c^{+,0}$, and $\Omega_c^0$ baryons will be significantly improved.
+A key focus will be placed on decay asymmetries (such as $\alpha$) in various charmed baryon decays, which will also serve as a potential avenue for searching for CP violation.
+The absolute BFs of $\Omega_c^0$ decays will also be measured with unprecedented precision.
+Moreover, the search for rare and forbidden decays of charmed hadrons can yield sensitivity improvements of up to two orders of magnitude, further advancing the search for new physics.